Quick Answer

 A practical whole-home color rule

-The easiest palette usually has one calmer base, one grounding support tone, and one warmer or richer accent.
+The easiest palette has one calmer base, one grounding support tone, and one warmer or richer accent.

 Warm cream or soft beige